APiTJLillo/Anarchy-PC-to-eGPU/todos/phase6/README.md

-# Phase 6: Testing, Optimization, and Release
+# Phase 6: Testing, Optimization, and Release - Updated Status

 ## Overview
 This final phase focuses on comprehensive testing, performance optimization, and preparing the system for release.
 Estimated duration: 4+ weeks.

+## Current Status: Not Started

 ## Milestones